Ways into the VFX industry

 The Core Skills of VFX

-You can also have a read of the Student Primer on pages 8-19 of this handbook which explains the skills and qualities you'll need to work in VFX:
+You can also have a read of the The Core Skills of VFX Student Primer, which explains the skills and qualities you'll need to work in VFX:

 What do VFX employers think of students who have been on courses with the Creative Skillset Tick?
 Good question!
 Find out the answer here:

 These apprenticeships and degree courses will help you stand out from the crowd.
 And you'll need to stand out from the crowd for employers to give you a chance to start your VFX industry career.

 Advice from VFX employers

 We've interviewed some VFX industry employers, asking them to give their advice on how you can get noticed, how to put together your showreel and what skills you will need.

 If you've been on a Tick degree course or already have some VFX industry work experience, you could be eligible for a scheme we offer that offers trainee placements in the VFX industry: Trainee Finder.

 Trainee Finder matches exceptional individuals to industry placements in VFX, film, TV, games and animation.